Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 We roasted the coffee on a sample roaster, tasted it, and described it as follows:

-• Costa Rica: yellow fruits, apple, full body and velvety texture, many Quakers
+• Costa Rica: Yellow fruits, apple, full body and velvety texture, many quakers

 Kopie von coffea futurica luca costa 738 x 492 px